MrBartusek/gif-picker-react/README.md

 A GIF picker component for React applications that supports [Giphy](https://giphy.com/), [Klipy](https://klipy.com/) and custom providers.
 This picker fits styling of [emoji-picker-react](https://www.npmjs.com/package/emoji-picker-react) and can be used next to it.

+## What to know before using

+- Every built-in provider **requires an API key** to access its API, see the relevant [provider section](#gif-providers) for instructions.
+- Every built-in provider has its own **attribution rules**.
+Make sure to read the provider's *Attribution* section before using it.
+- The provider API keys are meant to live in your frontend code.
+If you would rather keep the key on your backend and proxy the requests, you can write a [custom provider](#custom-providers) that talks to your own API instead.

 ## Installation

 ```bash